emre-ergun/mdbook-rust/src/core-concepts/error-handling.md

 - Represented by the `panic!` macro
 - Program stops execution immediately
-- Used when a bug is detected or something truly unpexpected happens.
+- Used when a bug is detected or something truly unexpected happens.

 ```rust
 fn divide(a: i32, b: i32) -> i32 {